Recidiviz/public-dashboard/spotlight-api/README.md

 ### Pre-requisites

 This application is deployed to Google App Engine.
-To have deploy access, you need to be an admin on the backend GCP account.
+To have deploy access, you need to be an admin on the backend Google Cloud Platform project.

 Once you have the required permissions, you can set up your environment for deploys by following [these instructions](https://cloud.google.com/appengine/docs/standard/nodejs/setting-up-environment).